 - special thanks to the Motion and Media Across Disciplines Lab at University of Minnesota Duluth

-The Sophronia Two project was funded by the Northern Spark and the Walker Art Center.
+The Sophronia Two project was funded by Northern Spark and the Walker Art Center.
 Joellyn Rock is a fiscal year 2014 recipient of a Career Development grant from the Arrowhead Regional Arts Council which is funded in part by the Minnesota Arts and Cultural Heritage Fund, Minnesota State Legislature, and The McKnight Foundation.
+Kathy McTavish received funding from the Jerome Foundation to create the software behind the interactive and generative film component of the exhibit and received equipment funding from the Arrowhead Regional Arts Council through the arts and cultural heritage fund as appropriated by the Minnesota State Legislature with money from the Legacy Amendment vote of the people of Minnesota on November 4, 2008.